28 February 2020

 e.
 Pre-conference workshops

 Costs are £20.00 for a half day and £40.00 for a full day.
+One or two workshops have been sponsored and are free to delegates – this is shown as you progress through the registration.
 Some people may have already paid at a higher rate.
 They will get an automatic refund onto the card they paid with or via PayPal.

 f.
 What does the conference registration fee include?

 The registration fee includes attendance at the conference, the welcome reception, access to the conference proceedings (either printed or online), access to the conference app, refreshments and lunches throughout the conference.
 There are some additional workshops and the conference dinner that are optional extras.

 g.
 How do I know if I am registered?

 Click on “My account” and either log in or register a new account.
 Once you have logged in, scroll down the page to “Order history” for information on what you have paid for.

 h.
 How do I get a letter of invitation for visa purposes, or a letter of invitation, or an official receipt?